-Garlic has anticarcinogenic activity due to the inclusion of bioactive compounds that slow or (and) prevent tumor growth and increase apoptosis enhancement processes.
+Garlic has anticarcinogenic activity due to the inclusion of bioactive compounds that slow or (and) deal abnormal cell growth and rise apoptosis enhancement processes.

 A garlic’s organosulfur compound enhances apoptosis while also inhibiting cancerous cell growth.